-Hello everyone, welcome to another entry in my Frugal Grit series where I review hardcore penny pinching stories that contribute to a sustainable lifestyle.
-This topic is not for the faint of heart, but if you’d like to start at the beginning, click here.
-You’ve been warned. 🙂
+Hello everyone, welcome to another entry in my Health series where I review hardcore penny pinching stories that contribute to a sustainable lifestyle.
+This topic is not for the faint of heart, you’ve been warned. 🙂

 I have a short one for you today.
 In my quest to perfect cardiovascular health and reduced medical bills, I am constantly looking for ways I can optimize my health.
 Ever since my June posting I decided to start walking more and taking the stairs instead of an elevator to force myself into situations of working out more.